TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

    you could have also implemented a method in an OfferRepository ``findAllContacts($organization)``.
 It would have been possible to get the offers by a bit more complex query directly from the database.
-But we follow the important basic rule of the Domain-Driven Design at this place, which says that an element of an aggregate (the totality of all the terms contained in the organization) should be accessed by the root object (Aggregate-Root).
+But we follow the important basic rule of the domain-driven design at this place, which says that an element of an aggregate (the totality of all the terms contained in the organization) should be accessed by the root object (Aggregate-Root).
 The alternative we choose only if iterating through all the offers causes